kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

   > Added directory labels for files so files can be organized using a hierarchy or table views
   - [x] Documentation of file organization, hierarchy, and naming convention(s)
   > Defined in Metadata file
-- [x] Facilitate discoverability:
+- [x] Facilitate dataset discovery:
   - [x] Add links to related publications, grants, reports, source data, etc.
   - [x] Provide additional description of files as appropriate for external indexing or other purposes.
   - [x] Add subject terms
 - [x] Ensure keywords are sufficient and representative
-- [ ] Record all changes in the Curation Log
+- [x] Record all changes in the Curation Log
 - [x] Provide suggestions to improve accessibility of content (e.g., alt-text or additional descriptions; color contrast; etc.)

 ## **TRANSFORM Step**